AlexMost/rx-assert/README.md

 ## Description
 This package provides a low level api for comparing observable sequences.
-Can be used in unit tests for comparing observables.
+Can be used in unit tests for comparing observables.</br>

-## Example of usage with chai
+Here is the wrapper around this library to use it as chai plugin - [chai-rx-assert](https://github.com/AlexMost/chai-rx-assert)

+## Example:
 ```javascript
 const rxAssert = require('rx-assert');